The information on this page is out of date. However, some of the content may still be useful, so we have archived the page.

 - A civics test that can effectively assess an applicant’s knowledge of U.S. history and government

-From October 1, 2008 through December 31, 2010, more than 1,200,000 new naturalization tests were administered nationwide.
-For those applicants taking both the English and civics tests, the overall national pass rate as of December 2010 is 92 percent.
-Data collected since October 1, 2008 indicate that applicant performance remains relatively consistent with that of the previous test.
-Compared to historical data from USCIS' internal case management systems, the current pass rate of 92 percent is similar to that of the old test, which was 91 percent based on 2008 data.
+From October 1, 2009, through December 31, 2013 more than 3,240,000 naturalization tests were administered nationwide.
+For those applicants taking both the English and civics tests, the overall national pass rate as of December 2013 is 91 percent.

 Background on the Data